kimchirice/32spoke/README.md

 ## 32spoke
-my idea is to build a webapp helps my own hobby project to build a wheelset. but this wheelbuilder to calculate spoke length for the coming build
+The idea was to build a tool to help me re-build my long-hauled front wheel.
+Then it became a webapp helps everyone whose project is build a wheelset by himself(herself).
+I hope this help you calculate spoke length for the next build

 ## wheel variables